Dynamic Graphics

 But this isn't good enough for you, is it?
 No, my current issue will be withheld until payment is made.

 I imagine the root of the problem is very simple: We never received the bill.
-As you can see from our recent payment, check number 4971, we paid the latest bill we have received.
-But rather than believe us over the postal system, you assume the worst.
+As you can see from our recent payment, check number 4971, we paid the latest bill we have received the moment we got it.
+Why would we deliberately skip a bill?
+The answer is we wouldn't.
+Conclusion: We probably never got the bill in the first place.

 Cool!!
 A picture of some guy in a suit holding up a barbell!!